-Using the fact that sentiment opinions are expressed as a binary variable (-1/1), Antweiler and Frank show that the variance of the sentiment measure during a time period t can be calculated as $1 - AvgSentiment^2$.
-We follow their logic and define a disagreement measure as
+Following Antweiler and Frank (2004), we construct a disagreement measure based on the standard deviation of expressed sentiment.
+Using the fact that sentiment opinions are expressed as a binary variable (-1/1), the variance of the sentiment measure during a time period t can be calculated as $1 - AvgSentiment^2$.
+Although Antweiler and Frank (2004) studied disagreement using opinions expressed across the whole set of investors, we adapt this insight to study disagreement within investor groups.
+Specifically, the within-group measure for a given firm × day × group is computed as:

-$$Disagreeement = \sqrt{1 - AvgSentiment^2}$$ (3)
+$$Disagreement{itg} = \sqrt{1 - AvgSentiment{itg}^2}$$ (6)

-As the AvgSentiment measure captures changes in sentiment (as discussed above), the disagreement measure captures changes in disagreement.
+where a "group" can represent all investors, or only investors with a given investment approach, experience, or investment horizon.
 This disagreement measure ranges from 0 to 1, with 0 being no change in disagreement and 1 being maximum change in disagreement.
 To illustrate the properties of the disagreement measure consider the following example.
 Assume that there are 10 messages by fundamental investors about Apple on a given day.
 In Figure 7, we show how the disagreement measure changes as the number of bearish messages goes from 0 (all bullish messages) to 10 (all bearish messages).
-There is no change in disagreement if everyone's opinion changes in the same direction - all messages are either bearish or bullish, and the change in disagreement is maximized at 1, when investors' opinions change in opposite directions - when there are 5 bullish and 5 bearish messages.
+There is no change in disagreement if everyone's opinion changes in the same direction - all messages are either bearish or bullish.
+The change in disagreement is maximized at 1, when investors' opinions change in opposite directions - when there are 5 bullish and 5 bearish messages.
 Since the measure is a square root function, the disagreement measure changes the most when there are few bullish or few bearish messages (the measure has the largest slope).
-As these recent changes in sentiment are most relevant to trading behavior, we expect that this change-in-disagreement measure captures recent disagreement over sentiment.
-Hereafter, we refer to the measure as "disagreement," though by our measure and interpretation, it is appropriate to think of the measure as capturing changes in how investors disagree.
-In the Appendix, we also discuss a measure that is a linear function of the number of bullish/bearish messages.
-Using this linear measure, we obtain very similar results.

-We deviate from the Antweiler-Frank measure in one respect.
-If there are no messages by a given group in a given time period, they set disagreement for that time period to be 1, and justify it by saying that no information came out during that time period, and thus there is latent disagreement.
-Because we expect people to be most likely to post when their sentiment about a firm changes, we set the our disagreement measure for the given group and time period to be 0 if no messages were posted that day.
-For example, if disagreement for fundamental investors about Apple on a Monday was 0.6, and we don't observe any messages by fundamental investors about Apple on Tuesday, we set the disagreement measure for fundamental investors about Apple on Tuesday to 0.
-Intuitively, if no information came out that fundamental investors viewed as informative, we assume that their opinions about the firm (and thus their disagreement) have not changed.
+Because StockTwits users are most likely to post when their sentiment about a firm changes, we set our disagreement measure for the given group and day to be 0 if no messages were posted that day.9 Intuitively, if no information came out that fundamental investors viewed as informative, we assume that their opinions about the firm (and thus their disagreement) have not changed.